• Skip to primary navigation

 • If anything seems off balance, try adding more of the other ingredients to balance it.
 If it's too sweet, add salt or jalapeño.
 If it's too salty, add more tomato, pineapple, and lime.

-I do not recommend freezing as the texture will be unpleasant.
+Freezer I do not recommend freezing as the texture will be pretty unusual when you defrost it.

-Mexican Dishes Add a scoop to your favorite Mexican dishes - tacos like these Spicy Potato Soft Tacos, burritos, Slow Cooker Chicken Enchiladas - or spice up your favorite taco salad with a scoop of pico.
+Mexican Dishes Add a scoop to your favorite Mexican dishes - tacos like these spicy potato soft tacos or blackened fish tacos, or slow cooker chicken enchiladas.
+You can also spice up your favorite taco salad with a scoop of pico.

 Tortilla Chips Add some of this salsa to a bowl and serve with your favorite tortilla chips, or use it to top your nachos.

-Grilled Fish or Chicken Serve as a condiment for simply grilled fish or chicken.
+Fish or Chicken Serve as a condiment for grilled chicken or fish.
+Or serve on top of this delicious blackened ahi tuna.

-Beans and Rice Enjoy a dinner of beans and rice made exciting with the addition of this pico de gallo.
+Beans and Rice Add a tropical twist to beans and rice with the addition of this pico de gallo.

 Pineapple Habanero Salsa